eleda77/eleda77.github.io/docs/vocab_list.md

 **prestidigator** - a performer who uses tricks and sleight-of-hand to entertain the crowd

+**profligacy** - reckless extravagance or wastefulness in the use of resource; licentious or dissolute behaviour

 **propinquity** -  the state of being close to someone or something; proximity OR a close kinship

+**proscenium** - the part of a theater stage in front of the curtain

 **protome** - type of adornment that takes the form of the head and upper torso of either a human or an animal

+**publican** - a person who owns or manages a pub

 **puddler** - a worker who turns pig iron into wrought iron by puddling